Skin stem cells: where do they live and what can they do?

 - Melanocyte stem cells are responsible for regeneration of melanocytes, a type of pigment cell.
 Melanocytes produce the pigment melanin, and therefore play an important role in skin and hair follicle pigmentation.
 It is not yet certain where these stem cells are found in humans.

-Some studies have also suggested that another type of stem cell, known as mesenchymal stem cells, can be found in the dermis and hypodermis.
-This remains controversial amongst scientists and further studies are needed to determine whether these cells are truly mesenchymal stem cells and what their role is in the skin.
+Some studies have also suggested that the dermis and hypodermis contain stem cells, so called mesenchymal stromal cells.
+This remains controversial amongst scientists and further studies are needed to determine whether these cells are truly stem cells and what their role is in the skin.

 Epidermal stem cells are one of the few types of stem cell already used to treat patients.
 Thanks to a discovery made in 1970 by Professor Howard Green in the USA, epidermal stem cells can be taken from a patient, multiplied and used to grow sheets of epidermis in the lab.
 The new epidermis can then be transplanted back onto the patient as a skin graft.
 This technique is mainly used to save the lives of patients who have third degree burns over very large areas of their bodies.
 Only a few clinical centres are able to carry out the treatment successfully, and it is an expensive process.
 It is also not a perfect solution.
 Only the epidermis can be replaced with this method; the new skin has no hair follicles, sweat glands or sebaceous glands.